-The absolute value of the correlation coefficient determines the strength of the relationship.
-For example, |-.75| = .75, which has a stronger relationship than a correlation coefficient of .65.
+The absolute value of the correlation coefficient gives us the relationship strength.
+The larger the number, the stronger the relationship.
+For example, |-.75| = .75, which has a stronger relationship than .65.

-Types of correlation coefficient formulas
+Types of correlation coefficient formulas.

 Two other formulas are commonly used: the sample correlation coefficient and the population correlation coefficient.